August Revolution: Opportunity for Vietnamese nationalists

 Meeting at the Grand Opera in Hanoi on 17 August 1945.

 From March to August 1945, Vietnam was under the nominal rule of the Empire of Vietnam, backed by Japan.
 In the aftermath of the coup, the Japanese most definitely wanted to minimize internal change in Indochina, which would have adversely affected their military objectives.

 If the 9 March coup was a disaster for the French, it was an opportunity for Vietnamese nationalists.
 In fact, it marked a turning point in the Vietnamese revolution.
 Freed from French repression, which had continued unabated in the early phase of the Japanese occupation, Vietnamese revolutionaries had much greater freedom of movement.

 In May 1941, Ho Chi Minh formed the Viet Nam Doc Lap Dong Minh (League for the Independence of Vietnam), or Việt Minh for short, at the Eighth Plenum of the Indochinese Communist Party at Pác Bó in northern Vietnam.
 The Việt Minh encouraged the creation of "national salvation associations" and adopted guerrilla warfare as the cornerstone of its revolutionary strategy.
-After the coup, the Japanese were content to control the large cities and leave the countryside to the Vietnamese.
+After the coup, the Japanese were stretched thin and only control the large cities and left the countryside to the Vietnamese.
 The Việt Minh, in particular, took advantage of the situation to strengthen their power.
 During the five months of the Japanese interlude, the Việt Minh carried out propaganda activities and organizational work in the Vietnamese countryside to prepare for the anticipated popular insurrection.